How do UV lamps work?

-One of the limitations of UV is that it only acts on what passes through the chamber, and if there is recontamination at the outlet, the UV no longer works.
+One of the limitations of ultraviolet systems is that it only acts on what passes through the camera.
+That is, if at the exit of this there is a recontamination, the uv no longer works.
 Unlike chlorine, which, being in contact with water all the time, does not have this limitation.

 To exemplify this, we attended a laboratory that complained about our uv sterilizer not working.
 It had a valve connected to a PVC tube that led to an outlet from where he took his samples (it should be noted that the valve and the PVC tube were after the UV equipment).
 The valve was large and had air inlets, PVC is not recommended because it is porous, it allows bacteria to fixate there and reproduce.
 When taking the water samples, they presented microorganisms because both the tube and the valve were contaminated and the UV was before them.

 Due to the aforementioned, it is not advisable to use uv equipment to treat the water that is going to be stored in a tank as it would become contaminated again.

 - That the bulb or ballast can be damaged.

 - The frequency at which the bulb radiates may be wrong.